Hawkynt/C--FrameworkExtensions/Backports/CONTRIBUTING.md

 ```

 If a test fails on *any* target, the implementation or flag wiring is wrong – not the test.
 The tests are the contract that the final API surface is the same everywhere.
+Tests are written once, against the full/latest official API surface, and must compile and pass unchanged on all target frameworks.
+If you feel the need to add a feature flag or target check to a test, stop – fix the implementation or the flag wiring instead.

 ### Framework Coverage